ricpol/winpackit/docs.rst

 If you open the "build" directory, you will find that WinPackIt left a ``winpackit_bootstrap/bootstrap.py`` Python script that is meant to be executed by the user to finalize the "installation" process of your program.
 This script will be launched by the ``install.bat`` batch file that you can see in the root "build" directory.

 The bootstrap script outputs the Windows shortcuts listed in your ``PROJECTS`` and ``COPY_DIRS`` settings (see above).
 The shortcut files *must* be created on the target machine, their configuration depending on the user file system.

+If you opted for a "delayed install" (see the ``DELAYED_INSTALL`` option above), then the bootstrap script will also download and install the required packages and/or compile the ``.pyc`` files.
+If something goes wrong here, have the user send you the ``winpackit_bootstrap/install.log`` file for inspection.

 You may take the opportunity to add your custom post-deploy actions in the bootstrap module.
 Just remember that this code will run on the *target* machine, not your own - keep your paths straight.